dwarvesf/playground/_memo/dwarves-radio-talk-16-run-an-effective-performance-review.md

 ---
 tags:
   - team
+  - radiotalk
-  - radio
+  - performance
 title: Dwarves Radio Talk 16 Run An Effective Performance Review
 date: 2021-08-02
-description: null
+description: We perform bi-yearly reviews in July and January.
+The primary purpose of these reviews is to give feedback on career path advancement and recognize accomplishments.
-authors: null
+authors:
+- duy
 menu: memo
 type: null
 hide_frontmatter: false